Donderstal/Excel-parser/readme.txt

 This should automatically install all the NPM packages you need.
 It might take a while, but afterwards your ex2ex is ready for usage :)

-## usage
-Ex2Ex is run through the terminal.
-If everything is installed correctly, using it should be very easy.
-The commands in the terminal should look as follows:

-    node /users/example/ex2ex/src/ex2ex.js /users/example/documents/oldExcel.xlsx /users/example/documents/newExcel.xlsx

-The command consists of four parts.
-The first is the 'node' command.
-The second is the location of the ex2ex.js file.
-The third is the Excel file you wish to process.
-The fourth is the name and location of the new Excel file after processing.
-The path of the ex2ex.js file and the old Excel file are easily obtained by simply dragging and dropping the file into the terminal, just like you would when attaching a file to an email.
-Always remember to add the .xlsx extension to the new Excel file in the command line, or else it won't render as a readable Excel sheet

-## warnings
-Please keep in mind that this program is specifically designed to work with Facebok's 'Weekly Ad Report'.
-Usage with Excel sheets in different formats will lead to errors and unexpected behavior.

-As of the writing of this readMe, there is a problem with the new Excel files which sometimes cause a warning to pop up when you wish to open the new file with Excel.
-(Something like: 'We found a problem with some content in 'newExcel.xlsx'.
-Do you want us to try to recover as much as we can?
-If you trust the source of this workbook, click Yes.')
-Please click 'yes' when prompted to and the file should open normally.